georginaalbadri/reaction-advection-diffusion/README.md

 ## Introduction

+### ExampleCase.ipynb (1D)

+This Jupyter notebook displays outputs for an example use of the following code/applications contained in this repository.

 ### Solvers

 This repository contains solvers for a reaction-advection-diffusion PDE in 1D and 2D axisymmetric (r-z axis).
 The solver files